Ash Stephens

 About

-Ash Stephens is a Bridge to Faculty Postdoctoral Scholar of Criminology, Law and Justice.
-Dr. Stephens holds a PhD in Criminology, Law and Justice with concentrations in Black Studies and Gender and Women’s Studies from the University of Illinois at Chicago.
-Guided by an abolition feminist framework, his work is focused on the range of ways that trans, gender nonconforming, and nonbinary people are policed and surveilled in society, the experiences and consequences of that policing and surveillance, and strategies that trans, gender nonconforming, and nonbinary people use to resist.
+Ash Stephens is an Assistant Professor in the Department of Criminology, Law and Justice (CLJ) and affiliated faculty member in Black Studies and Gender and Women’s Studies at UIC.
+Dr. Stephens holds a PhD in Criminology, Law and Justice with concentrations in Black Studies and Gender and Women’s Studies, and was a part of the Bridge to Faculty Postdoctoral Scholars program, all from UIC.
+Guided by an abolition feminist framework, his work is focused on the range of ways that trans, gender nonconforming, and nonbinary people are policed and surveilled in society, the experiences and consequences of that policing and surveillance, and strategies that trans, gender nonconforming, and nonbinary people use to resist state-sanctioned violence.

-Their research interests include queer criminology, transgender studies, queer of color critique, surveillance studies, critical prison studies, gender-based violence, and prison industrial complex abolition and activism.
+Their research interests include queer criminology, transgender studies, queer of color critique, surveillance studies, critical prison studies, gender-based violence, critical sports studies, and prison industrial complex abolition and activism.

 Selected Publications